subnetter/subnet-docs/docs/features/payments/design.md

 ## Blockchain Transactions Summary - Release v0.1.0

 ### Onetime Transactions
-1. One transaction per user on-ramp from $SNP seller to create user's on-chain account.
+1. One transaction per user on-ramp from $SUB seller to create user's on-chain account.
 1. One transaction with credit from service provider when switching a service provider.

 ### Reoccurring Transactions